 Business Continuity Management Program

 The ongoing management and administration process, supported by top management, is appropriately resourced to ensure that the necessary steps will be taken to identify the impact of losses.
-Besides, it ensures viable recovery strategies and the continuity of products and services through training, exercising, maintenance, and review.
+It ensures viable recovery strategies and the continuity of products and services through training, exercising, maintenance, and review.

 Business Continuity Management System (BCMS)